MIT Subsidy for SMEs

 R & D collaboration project

 Another instrument of the MIT subsidy is the R & D cooperation project.
 It is a collaboration between at least two SME entrepreneurs and the project must have a connection with the Top Sectors.
 The cooperation between the companies often focuses on the development of a product or its renewal, but it can also be a service or a production process.
 The partnership must be balanced, which means that one partner is allowed to account for a maximum of 70% of the costs.
 The subsidy for an R & D collaborative project consists of 35% of the eligible costs, which can amount to € 200,000 per project.
 The assessment of the application takes place on the basis of its quality, whereby we, as a subsidiary, are happy to help you.

 A large R&D collaboration project deviates on various points from an R&D collaboration project.
 A large R&D collaboration project can be submitted by a joint venture of SME entrepreneurs.
 The subsidy level is at least € 200,000 and a maximum of € 350,000 per innovation project of which at least € 75,000 and at most € 200,000 per participant.

 An entrepreneur (SME) has the opportunity to purchase expertise from an institution with this voucher.
 The SME entrepreneur formulates a know-how question for the renewal of a product, production process or service.
 The entrepreneur must then contact an institution that can answer the question in question.
 The voucher will pay approximately 50% of the costs to the institution.
 The maximum subsidy is € 3,750.

-- The application deadline for the Feasibility Study is 17 April 2019.
+- The application deadline for the Feasibility Study will be announced soon.

-- The application deadline for the R&D collaboration project is 6 September 2019.
+- The application deadline for the R&D collaboration project will be announced soon.

 - The application for Expertise Vouchers is continuous.